**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 A Symbol with Purpose: Why a Sphinx?

 One might ask why the Sphinx was constructed.
-Past its aesthetic charm, the Sphinx symbolizes royal authority and divine guardianship, standing as a celestial observer, constantly-watchful as the sun rises and sets upon its stony visage.
+Past its aesthetic charm, the Sphinx symbolizes royal authority and divine guardianship, standing as a celestial observer, ever-vigilant as the sun rises and sets upon its stony visage.

 Preserving the Legacy: Restoration Efforts

 After millennia of weathering the elements, the Sphinx has encountered its share of degradation.
 Restoration endeavors have been likened to a marathon, aiming to preserve this monumental guardian for generations.
-Although advancement can be arduous, like persuading a cat to take a bath, each step is a tribute to the preservation of history.
+Although progress can be arduous, like persuading a cat to take a bath, each step is a tribute to the preservation of history.

 The Modern Context: The Sphinx in Today’s Culture

-the Sphinx: An Lasting Mystery
+the Sphinx: An Enduring Enigma

 Why Did the Sphinx Cross the Desert?
 To Keep Its Secrets Under Wraps!